Joe Maross: Career

 Maross's Broadway credits include Ladies Night in a Turkish Bath (1949) and The Innkeepers (1955).

-The first feature film in which Maross was cast is the 1958 World War II drama Run Silent, Run Deep.
+The first feature film in which he was cast is the 1958 World War II drama Run Silent, Run Deep.
 He can also be seen in subsequent productions such as Elmer Gantry, Zig Zag, Sometimes a Great Notion, The Salzburg Connection, and Rich and Famous.

-Although Maross worked periodically in films, he achieved greater acting success on television, where he became a familiar face to American audiences, especially during the 1950s and 1960s.
+Maross achieved greater acting success on television, where he became a familiar face to American audiences, especially during the 1950s and 1960s.
 He can be seen in episodes of assorted series originally broadcast during that period.
 He has roles in the 1959 episode "A Personal Matter" on Alfred Hitchcock Presents and in three episodes of Perry Mason: "The Case of the Crying Cherub" (1960), "The Case of the Lavender Lipstick", and "The Case of the Potted Planter" (1963).
-He also appears in supporting roles or as a guest star in Behind Closed Doors, Mission: Impossible, The Fugitive, The Outer Limits, Wanted: Dead or Alive, The Invaders, Gunsmoke, The Virginian, Twelve O'Clock High, Kentucky Jones, The Time Tunnel (in an episode in which he portrays George Armstrong Custer), Hawaii Five-O, the Mannix episode "Cry Silence," Hawkins, The Rockford Files, the Cannon episodes "Call Unicorn" and "Blood Lines," the Combat! episode "A Little Jazz", and the Bonanza episode "Escape to Ponderosa".
+He also appears in supporting roles or as a guest star in Behind Closed Doors, Mission: Impossible, The Fugitive, The Outer Limits, Wanted: Dead or Alive, The Invaders, Gunsmoke, The Virginian, Twelve O'Clock High, Kentucky Jones, The Time Tunnel (in an episode in which he portrays George Armstrong Custer), Hawaii Five-O, the Mannix episode "Cry Silence", Hawkins, The Rockford Files, the Cannon episodes "Call Unicorn" and "Blood Lines", the Combat! episode "A Little Jazz", and the Bonanza episode "Escape to Ponderosa".
 Maross is a central character as well in two episodes of The Twilight Zone: "Third from the Sun" and "The Little People".
 While the frequency of his work on television began to decline by the late 1970s, Maross continued to perform into the 1980s.
 An example of this is his portrayal of Captain Mike Benton in the series Code Red, which aired for one season on ABC from 1981 to 1982.